Perineural Therapy

 Naturopathic Doctor

 She grew up in the Umpqua Valley working on her family’s blueberry farm and admiring her father’s career as an emergency room and urgent care physician.
-She has followed in his footsteps as a leader in her own field, helping patients become pain-free through prolotherapy and other soft tissue injection therapies for joint pain.
+She has followed in his footsteps as a leader in her own field, helping patients through the menopause transition and become pain-free through prolotherapy and other soft tissue injection therapies for joint pain.
 She is able to help people who are trying to prevent surgery, or who have run the course of conventional approaches without resolution of their symptoms.
 She and her husband are raising their two fabulous boys on the farm and teaching them to be healthy, kind, and hard working.

 Medical Practice Interests